AnotherStop/E-BookShop/README.md

 I upload the project folder to github directly.
 To run this project, corresponding databases is necessary.
 Please refer to `web.xml` to get more configuration information.

-To help you import this project easily, I also upload a `.zip` file to this repo.